porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 # Modal

-A Modal is a temporary overlay to focus the user's attention on one task while interactions with the underlying page are blocked.
+The `p-modal` is a temporary overlay to focus the user's attention on one task while interactions with the underlying page are blocked.
 It is only used as highly disruptive modal notification to present important information until dismissed.
 Or as Modal Dialog to confirm critical user actions, such as confirming an irreversible choice.
 It should be used thoughtfully and sparingly.

 Modals are flexible in the context and can include other components of the Porsche Design System.